24 Good Reasons for Leaving a Job + How to Explain Them

 Limited growth opportunities

-Starting a new job can be scary, but there’s a certain feeling of discontent and defeat that comes with hitting the so-called glass ceiling.
+Starting a new job can be intimidating, but it’s also frustrating to realize you’ve hit a “glass ceiling”—for example, when there are no higher roles to move into or promotions repeatedly go to external hires.
 When you feel confident and have the knowledge and the expertise to reach higher, but you realize that your company can’t stretch to meet those goals, it’s a difficult reality to face.

 Seeking new growth opportunities is a natural part of career development, so if you feel you’ve hit a cap on how far you can go within your company, boot up an AI resume builder and get started!